 What is hybrid cloud security?

-Hybrid cloud security refers to the practices and technologies used to protect data, applications, and access across both on-premises infrastructure and public cloud services within a hybrid environment.
+Hybrid cloud security refers to the combined practices and tools used to protect data, applications, and identities across on-prem and cloud environments.

 How does hybrid cloud improve data compliance?

-Hybrid cloud enables organizations to meet compliance standards like GDPR, HIPAA, and SOC 2 by offering data segmentation, local data residency, access control, and encryption options tailored to regulatory needs.
+It allows organizations to meet compliance standards like GDPR, HIPAA, and SOC 2 through data residency, encryption, and policy-based controls.

-What are the main security benefits of hybrid cloud?
+What are the main benefits of hybrid cloud?